racterub/yzu_c/README.md

-yzu python
+yzu c
 ===

-This is where I store YZU python class' execises
+This is where I store YZU c class' execises

-Lesson number: `CP109`
+Lesson number: `CP119`